SubhradeepSS/hackMol2.0/README.md

 # Technology Stack:
 We have made this Website using MERN stack where the database is managed using MongoDB database program.
 The next level is the Express.js server-side framework, running inside a Node.js server.
 React.js is the JavaScript framework for creating dynamic client-side applications in HTML or the frontend for the website.
 Node(.js) is the premier JavaScript web server for our website.

+## The Api's for the application can be found [here](https://documenter.getpostman.com/view/11308411/TW6zFSRZ)